Why We Love It

 Most general practitioners work in private offices, either self-owned or shared with one or more other providers.
 Some also work for hospitals and urgent care centers, providing one-time care for ill or injured patients.

-Can I Become a General Practitioner?
+How To Become a General Practitioner

 General Practitioner Salary Data